wp-plugins/feed2tabs/readme.txt

 * Initial version.
 * Created and tested.

+= 0.0.2 =
+* Added a note that Wordpress 3.0 is the minimal version.

 == Upgrade Notice ==

 = 0.0.1 =
 This is a great plugin, give it a try.

+= 0.0.2 =
+Users using WP below 3.0 should upgrade.